How Socializing Can Get Easier And Harder As You Grow Older

 Other people are busier

-I think it starts to happen at a different age for everyone, but there will be a moment when you notice that the people in your life just don't have as much free time to hang out any more.
+I think it starts to happen at a different age for everyone, but there will be a point when you notice that the people in your life just don't have as much free time to hang out anymore.
 They're too busy with their jobs, partners, and families.
 If you're trying to make new friends, or keep a friendship going, this can really get in the way.
-It's not enough to meet someone you get along with, they also have to have a break in their schedule where they can hang out with you.
-Not that easy when they have to work on the house, take their kids go-karting, and visit their in-laws every weekend.
+It's not enough to meet someone you get along with.
+They also have to have enough breaks in their schedule to hang out with you.
+Not that easy when they have to work on the house, drive their kids to soccer tournaments, and visit their in-laws every weekend.
 Not to mention, you may be just as busy with the same kinds of things yourself.
+Though again, "busier" doesn't mean "never, ever available".
+And with time people's schedules can clear up.
+Like they may start wanting to hang out more as their kids get older and more independent.

 People may already have existing, long-time social groups

-Besides having to compete with people's hectic schedules, a lot of the potential friends you meet when you're a bit older may already have well-established social circles, which give them little motivation to seek out someone new.
-You may meet someone you get along with at work, but when they do get time away from their family, they go away for the weekend with a bunch of friends they've known since grad school.
+Besides having to compete with people's hectic schedules, some of the potential friends you meet when you're a bit older already have well-established social circles, which gives them little motivation to add a new buddy to their routine.
+You may meet someone you get along with at work, but when they do get time off from their family, they spend the weekend with a bunch of friends they've known since high school.
 It can be really tough to break into a group who have twenty years of shared experiences between them.
+Once more, you don't want to be too defeatist about this kind of thing.
+Not every last person has a dozen buddies they met in Kindergarten.

 People can be physically harder to access

-In high-school and college everyone is obviously at the same school.
-Many of the people you meet also live fairly close by.
+In high school and college everyone is obviously at the same school.
+Many of the people you meet also live fairly close by, maybe even in the same dorm two floors down.
 In university it's not hard at all to gather up ten people on a Friday night.
 When you're older your friends can be all over the place.
-One person could live in the suburbs half an hour north of the city.
-Another could live in a feeder community forty minutes to the west of it.
+One could live in the suburbs half an hour north of the city.
+Another could live in a feeder community an hour to the west of it.
 These little things make it that much harder to organize get togethers, or to hang out spontaneously.

 People can be a little too polite and indifferent to you